-• Results are shown where weighted averages are greater than 2m @ 0.25% WO3 (with the exception of CB038)
+• Results are shown where weighted averages are greater than 2m @ 0.25% WO3

-Highlighted (bold) intervals represent where King-Veins (see Company's 16 October 2020 announcement) have been intersected above 1% WO3 grade.
+• Highlighted (bold) intervals represent where King-Veins have been intersected above 1% WO3 grade

 About the Company

 EQ Resources Limited is an ASX-listed company transforming its world-class tungsten assets at Mt Carbine in North Queensland; leveraging advanced technology, historical stockpiles and unexploited resource with the aim of being the preeminent tungsten producer in Australia.
 The Company also holds gold exploration licences in New South Wales.
 The Company aims to create shareholder value through the exploration and development of its current portfolio whilst continuing to evaluate corporate and exploration opportunities within the new economy and critical minerals sector.